 (H2) The functional reorganization of plant communities in response to reduced precipitation in the TB-approach will prioritize strategies with higher investment in plant tissues that increase acquisition of the most limiting resource, that is a higher allocation to fine roots to increase water uptake in the reduced precipitation scenario.

-(H3) The prioritization of strategies will lead to the the selection toward a more restricted range of functional trait values in response to reduced precipitation reducing functional richness (Cornwell et al., 2006; Funk et al., 2017; Kleidon et al., 2009) and decreasing evenness (via a less regularly distributed density of trait values), thus favoring strategies in communities with specialized functional traits and producing an increase in divergence (Mouillot et al., 2013; 2011).
+(H3) The prioritization of strategies will lead to the selection of more restricted range of functional trait values in response to reduced precipitation, thus reducing functional richness (Cornwell et al., 2006; Funk et al., 2017; Kleidon et al., 2009) and decreasing evenness (via a less regularly distributed density of trait values), by favoring strategies with specialized functional traits and producing an increase in divergence between communities (Mouillot et al., 2013; 2011).
 Together, the decrease in evenness and increase in divergence are supposed to lead to lower utilization of the functional trait space (De La Riva et al., 2017; Hillebrand et al., 2008; Mouillot et al., 2011)

 2. Material and Methods